 The guidance document included a list of non-binding cost categories, intended to provide best practices that would allow regional water boards staff to accurately estimate MS4 permit compliance costs.
 ORPP designed the guidance document to function as a living document.
 The guidance also notes that the cost data gathered from permittees would not be perfectly comparable due to variability in their permit requirements.

-The ORPP guidance suggests that cost reporting should include total costs and overhead, including capital expenditure, land, personnel, construction, consultant fees, permitting costs, and maintenance and operational costs.
+The ORPP guidance suggests that cost reporting should include total costs and applicable overhead costs, including capital expenditure, land, personnel, construction, consultant fees, permitting costs, and maintenance and operational costs.
 Below are the primary ORPP recommended cost categories: